Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 So, the Kingdom of the Slanted Hill, the country that introduced the beautiful green wild plant to China, was Nepal.
 And that green plant was Spinacia tetranda, spinach.

-...it cannot grow everywhere.
+It flourished in Nepal, but Spinach cannot grow everywhere.
 It's a cool-weather crop, at its best when daytime temperatures don’t exceed 75 degrees F. (60 to 65 degrees is optimum).
 Evenly moist and sandy soil is best, encouraging rapid growth.
 When temperatures soar and daylight increases (as in the summer months), the plants will bolt (form flower stalks and go to seed).

 As stated in the introduction, food historians believe that the very first spinach grew in Persia.
 From there, it moved east to Nepal.
 In the Middle Ages, those same peoples of Persia (present-day Iran) carried it to Sicily, where it adapted to the challenges of the Mediterranean climate, not by evolution but with ingenuity.